These days, more and more students, teachers and parents are asking schools and colleges to go solar.

 4. Does your building have a flat membrane or metal standing seam roof that’s relatively new?

 Much better are smooth roof surfaces, which require little or no preparation to support a solar array’s racking.
-Standing seam metal roofs are also good candidates for solar panels, as the racking can be clipped onto the metal seams for a tight fit.
+Metal roofs are the best candidates for solar panels, as the racking can be clipped onto the metal seams for a tight fit.
+If you are planning for solar panels but don’t have a metal roof, you could contact this commercial metal roofing Company for a price to see if it is within your budget.
 And you may be surprised to know that with either type of roof, installing solar panels does not require putting holes in the roof.
 See our article “Can Solar Panels Damage Your Roof?” for the secret to installing a solar array without having to make any roof penetrations.

 Modern photovoltaic panels have an expected lifespan of up to 40 years.
 If you own your own solar panels, you can certainly plan to move them in a few years to service your roof.
 If so, you will have to deal with that cost when the time comes.
 However, if you are getting solar panels with no upfront cost from a company like Secure Futures, the agreement will require that your roof be in good shape for the term of the agreement, usually 20 or 25 years, without the need to move any panels to replace or service a roof.